 Henry Jordan (circa.
 1775 – 1840)

 In 1817, just two years after the Battle of Waterloo, Henry Jordan established the business, ‘Henry Jordan’.
 The original premises of the business were in Quay Street, Hull.
 In these days, Hull was a thriving sea port, and the company concentrated on sail making.
 There were no commercial sewing machines in those days, so all work was done by hand.
-Sails were made with knives, palm to palms and needles.
+Sails were made with knives, palms and needles.

 Richard Jordan (1798-1873)

 Richard Jordan followed the work of his father before him, concentrating on the production of handmade sails for sailing and whaling ships plying out of Hull.
 Hull being the centre of the Whaling Industry.

 When the advent of steam reduced the demand for traditional ship sails, George Jordan led the diversification of the company.
 He kickstarted the production of tarpaulins and sunblinds, while continuing to manufacture the many canvas items still required on ships.

 Henry George Jordan took a number of steps to try to modernise the business, though it continued to make sails for traditional ships alongside newer products.
 In around 1870 he sailed to America in order to study new processes for speeding up manufacture, in particular the production of the sewing machine, bringing this exciting new knowledge back to Hull and installing Singer Double Needle machines.

 George Richard Jordan followed in his father’s footsteps by continuing to modernise the company, looking at newer, more technical production methods and developing different types of canvas work such as stack sheets, lorry covers and, most importantly, awnings!
 Following the First World War, he moved the company to larger premises on Salthouse Lane, which could more comfortably house the new production equipment used to make tarpaulins.
 He widened Jordan’s Horizon by extending the company into Yorkshire.